jianxunbak/Assignment-3.1/lesson.md

 Wrapper classes provide a way to use primitive data types as objects, as well as provide some simple operations, which cannot be stored on a primitive.

-For example, as you saw earlier, the `Integer` class provide a useful method to convert a String to an Integer.
+For example, as you saw earlier, the `Integer` class provide a useful method to convert a `String` to an `Integer`.

 ```java
 int num = Integer.parseInt("10");
 ```

-You can also check the maximum and minimum values of an Integer.
+You can also check the maximum and minimum values of an `Integer`.

 ```java
 System.out.println(Integer.MAX_VALUE);
 System.out.println(Integer.MIN_VALUE);
 ```

-We can declare an Integer object like this instead using the primitive data type:
+We can declare an `Integer` object like this instead using the primitive data type:

 ```java
 Integer num = 10;